virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 **Omnia:** Wait, that’s kind of cool.

-**Dave:** But like, once you start, say, like, if you show someone some music, and they don't like it, and then you immediately are like, no, like, this is why you should like it.
-It's like this deeper thing that you're like, not hearing that, like, you need to know outside of the music.
+**Dave:** But like, once you start, say, like, if you show someone some music, and they don't like it, and then you immediately are like, no, this is why you should like it, it's like this deeper thing that you're like, not hearing that you need to know outside of the music.
 You know what I mean?

 **Omnia:** They want you to understand.
 Yeah.